Skip to content

 Commercial Plan Billing Logic

-This document presents the billing framework for the pay-as-you-go Commercial Plan of the TrueWatch product, detailing the conditions under which each billing item is generated and the logic for calculating prices.
+This document presents the billing framework for the pay-as-you-go Commercial Plan of the TrueWatch product, detailing the conditions under which each billing item is generated and the logic for price calculation.

 Concepts